 The Homes and Communities Agency has a range of funding programmes aimed at enabling the development of new homes.
 These programmes include loan and grant initiatives and depending on the terms of the funding initiative, can be accessed by Registered Providers, Local Authorities, and large and small scale commercial developers.
-To reflect government's shift in focus towards home ownership, much of the funding allocated in the Affordable Homes Programme for 2016 -2021 was initially aimed at supporting new homes for Purchase.
-However in the Autumn Statement the Government opened up the programme, relaxing restrictions on funding so providers can build a range of homes including for affordable rent.
+To reflect government's shift in focus towards home ownership, much of the funding is aimed at supporting building new homes for purchase.